sagar-0016/Study-Buddy-sagar/admin-app-prompt.md

 - **Flashcard Manager:**
   - View all flashcard decks.
   - Edit deck properties (title, description, icon, status, difficulty).
-  - **Crucially:** Be able to click into a deck to view, add, edit, and delete the individual flashcards (question/answer pairs) within that deck's nested `cards` collection.
+  - **Crucially:** Be able to click into a deck to view, add, edit, and delete the individual flashcards (question/answer pairs) within that deck's nested `cards` subcollection.
 - **Question Banks:**
   - A unified interface, perhaps with tabs, to manage both "Practice Questions" and "Tricky Questions".
   - Add/Edit/Delete questions, including their text, type (multiple choice/text), options, correct answer, and subject.